Current potential patches: Discussion

 A novel method to investigate access properties of stellarator coil sets was developed.
 The tool, known as current potential patches, uniquely retain the solution properties of current potentials for coil design yet are able to generate sparse solutions.
 An example calculation using the HSX winding and magnetic surfaces demonstrates the ability of current potential patches to (i) identify crucial locations of current placement for surface shaping, for example using windowpane coils and (ii) provide an example bounding calculation on a coil set with maximal open-access properties which still produces the desired magnetic surface to a given degree of accuracy.
-This method could be applied to (iii) the generation of localized windowpane coils for error field remediation or the use of a coilset consisting of simple modular or helical coils to provide the bulk toroidal field and windowpane coils to provide the rest.
-Overall, this method has use in stellarator design in which access to the vacuum vessel and region interior to the coil set is desired.
+Overall, this method has use in magnetic confinement fusion device design and specifically aids in designs with access to the vacuum vessel and region interior to the coil set.

 The access limits set by the method are approximate due to the use of surface currents.
 The use of filamentary coils would likely decrease access properties due to the inability of filamentary coils to produce the current distributions of current sheets.